huma-engineering/huma-docs/data-collection/huma-app/features/entering-your-health-data.md

 # Entering your health data
 **User**: Patient, Helper

 The key function of the Huma App is for collecting patient data and sharing it with care teams.
-The Track screen is where patients can access all modules in order to enter their data, respond to questionnaires and set reminders.
+Patients will be reminded via their To do list on data they need to add and can also enter it, as needed, by looking for the module on the Track page.

 ## How it works​